 How Fertilizer Feeds Turf

 Turf feeds mainly on fertilizer's nitrogen-phosphorus-potassium (N-P-K) formula.
-However, there's also a variety of secondary micronutrients needed to keep turf healthy and growing—calcium, magnesium, sulfur, iron, manganese, zinc, copper, and chlorine.
+However, there's also a variety of secondary micronutrients needed to keep turf healthy and growing.

 Granular fertilizers can contain a blend of nutrient particles, or each homogenous particle can be comprised of all the nutrients.
 Some products on the market use both approaches and contain a blend of different nutrient particles and individual homogenous particle nutrients.